 You may undergo a number of tests including:

 - physical examination

-- scanning procedures such as CT or MRI
+- scans such as x-ray, CT (computed tomography) or MRI (magnetic resonance imaging)

 - blood test